jobwaziri/portfolio/README.md

 a simple portfolio for my profile

-the project is to make may CV hearvy and make it attractive to the people i will be sending it to.
+the project is to make my CV heavy and make it attractive to the people i will be sending it to.